Akane-Asahi/Intent-Classifier/README.md

 ## Result

-Here is the Intent Prediction sample showing how different intentions of a similar subject are caught up successfully with this system
+Here is the Intent Prediction sample showing how different intentions of a similar subject are caught up successfully with this system: Subject was: `  Giving Money to the poor  `

 ![Intention Prediction in Live](Intention_Prediction.png)